aligauhar/Quant-Trading-Bots-MERN-/Read Me.md

 # When Deploying
-1. Set the vercel variables in secrets
-2. if cloned from here then just push again if not the follow the steps
+1. if cloned from here then just push again if not then follow the steps
-  1. Add verecl-hosting.yml file in your project
+  1. Add verecel-hosting.yml file in your project
-  2. go through the vercel-changes file and implement the changes
+  2. dont add config.json file in your gitignore rather chane he values to secretslike FRONTEND_URL = secrets.env.FRONTEND_URL
+  3. add the frontend link to the backend config file
+  4. add the backend link in component/form.jsx link (config file was not working else set there
+  5. add the secrets in the github and vercel setting

 # *****What will you get here?
 # Backend and Database